 The UK Parliament has not approved the Withdrawal Agreement endorsed by the Prime Minister and the other 27 EU Member States (EU27) in November 2018, and without this approval and ratification of the Agreement, the UK could leave the EU without a deal.
-The Prime Minister asked for, and was granted, first a short extension to the Article 50 period and then a longer one, to 31 October 2019.
+The Prime Minister asked for, and was granted, first a short extension of the Article 50 period to 12 April and then a longer one.
 Under a European Council Decision of 11 April 2019, the UK has until 31 October to complete ratification of the Withdrawal Agreement or leave without it.
 The European Union and the Government and Parliament of the United Kingdom agree that a no-deal (or ‘disorderly’) Brexit is not what they want, but it cannot be ruled out and therefore needs to be prepared for.
 The EU insists that there will be no renegotiation of the 2018 Withdrawal Agreement.

-If the UK leaves the EU without an agreement there will be repercussions for the EU as well as the UK.
-European Commission preparations to mitigate the impact of a no-deal Brexit began in December 2017, and on 25 March 2019 the Commission declared that its no-deal ‘Brexit preparedness’ programme was complete.
-The Commission has published 92 ‘preparedness notices’ and 46 temporary legislative measures have been proposed or adopted - for example, legislation amending EU Regulation 2018/1806 will allow short-stay visa-free travel for UK citizens in the EU27 states, on the basis of UK reciprocity (this will also apply in Norway, Iceland, Liechtenstein and Switzerland, which are in the Schengen area).
+If the UK leaves the EU without a withdrawal agreement there will be repercussions for the EU as well as the UK.
+European Commission preparations to mitigate the impact of a disorderly or no-deal Brexit began in December 2017, and on 25 March 2019 the Commission declared that its no-deal ‘Brexit preparedness’ programme was complete.
+The Commission has published 93 ‘preparedness notices’ and 46 legislative measures have been proposed or adopted - for example, legislation amending EU Regulation 2018/1806 will allow short-stay visa-free travel for UK citizens in the EU27 States, on the basis of UK reciprocity (this will also apply in Norway, Iceland, Liechtenstein and Switzerland, which are in the Schengen area).

-Most Member States (Belgium, Czech Republic, Estonia, Finland, France, Germany, Greece, Hungary, Latvia, Lithuania, Luxembourg, Netherlands, Poland, Portugal, Slovenia, Spain and Sweden) have planned or adopted temporary legislation providing a ‘grace period’ for UK nationals during which they will need to regularise their status under national immigration laws.
+Most Member States (Belgium, Czech Republic, Estonia, Finland, France, Germany, Greece, Hungary, Latvia, Lithuania, Luxembourg, Netherlands, Poland, Portugal, Slovenia, Spain and Sweden) have planned or adopted temporary legislation providing a ‘grace period’ for UK nationals, during which they will need to regularise their status under national immigration laws.
 Several states (including Belgium, France, Netherlands and Poland) explicitly make this legislation conditional on UK reciprocity.
 Some Member States have said they will guarantee rights if there is no deal, but have not yet done so formally.

-Most Member States have launched information campaigns via British Embassies in their territories, encouraging UK citizens to check their residence status and take any necessary action.
-They provide online information on government websites, explaining how UK citizens’ legal status might change and how to get documents they need to stay in the country; most also link to UK Government policy and advice on settled status in the UK.
+Most Member States have launched information campaigns via the British Embassy in their territories, encouraging UK citizens to check their residence status and take any necessary action.
+They provide online information on government websites, explaining how UK citizens’ legal status might change and how to get the documents they need to stay in the country; most also link to UK Government policy and advice on ‘settled status’ in the UK.

-Member States are implementing the EU’s no-deal preparedness legislation and have also made their own plans to mitigate a no-deal impact on the economy, trade, business, services, transport and a range of other sectors.
+In addition to implementing the EU’s no-deal preparedness legislation, Member States have also made their own plans to mitigate the impact of ‘no deal’ on their economy, trade, business, services, transport and a range of other sectors.
 Many have planned border and customs adaptations, for example.
 Those with major ports (e.g. Belgium) and significant trade with UK (e.g. the Netherlands) have provided extra border infrastructure and new technology systems, and recruited extra customs or veterinary staff (e.g. France, Ireland, Poland, Netherlands, Spain).
 Portugal is planning to open special lanes for UK tourists at airports.

 Commons Briefing papers CBP-8547